Eating ice? Finding it hard to focus?

 Low iron makes life hard; make sure you're getting enough each day

-Why do we need iron to focus?
+Why do we need iron for better focus?

 We use iron, nutritionally a mineral, in hundreds of proteins, enzymes, and processes.
 The one we're focused on here is oxygen transport.